Skip to content

 captureAnyUnhandledRejection();

 • Call order matters.
 Register your channels before calling captureAnyUnhandledRejection().
-Listeners forward to the current singleton; there’s no late-binding fallback if channels are added afterward.
+Listeners forward to the current singleton; if no terminal channel is registered yet, a captured uncaughtException prints to console.error as a fallback.

 • Not idempotent.
 Each call registers another pair of process listeners.
 Calling it twice double-logs every captured error.
 Call it exactly once.

 • Safe when the logger has no channels.
-The forwarded call silently no-ops; no error is raised.
+The forwarded log call no-ops, and the console.error fallback still surfaces the stack; no error is raised.

 If you need different routing (send only uncaughtException to the logger, for example), skip the helper and register the listener directly: